japneetkaur7909-hash/Inductionprogram2025/README.md

 Each speaker provided insights into how students can grow academically, technically, and personally at GNDEC.
 Their words were motivating and gave us clarity about the journey ahead.

-## Speaker 1 :
-- **Mr. Harsimran Singh Jaggi**
+## Speaker 1 : - **Mr. Harsimran Singh Jaggi*
+He introduced the college's rich legacy, facilities, labs, and student clubs, and highlighting that **GNDEC has been offering technical education since 1956**.
+He also mentioned that the foundation stone
+was laid by **Dr. Rajendra Prasad**, giving us a sense of the college's heritage.
+## Speaker 2 : - **Dr. Harpreet Kaur Grewal*
+She inspired students by comparing college life to a continuous function, which keeps gerowing and improving.
+Using a creative video, she explained how the letter **'P'** stands for Pressure, Patience, Persistence, Perseverance, and Placement.
+As 'P' increases, so does success, showing our journey of progress.
+Her message motived us to trust teachers, work hard, and remain spiritually balanced.
+## Speaker 3 : -**Dr. Akshay Girdhar*
+He emphasized the importance of soft skills- communication, leadership teamwork- alongside academics, reminding us that engineering is about real-world learning and overal  development, not just solving equations.
+## Speaker 4 : -**Dr. Parminder Singh*
+Urged us to value dedication, respect parents, and rely on hard work, reminding that these 4 years will shape our future.
+His message was clear: **determination and discipline** are the real keys to success.
+## Speaker 5 : -**Dr. Sehijpal Singh (Principal)*
+Spoke about the growing role of IT & AI, encouraging us to polish skills, stay humble, and uphold respect for value, parents, and teachers.
+He inspired us to combine knowledge with character to achieve true growth.
+## Speaker 6 : -**Dr. Kulwinder Singh Mann (HOD,IT)*
+He motivatedus by assuring that **consistent dedication at GNDEC will lead to a bright and successful future.
+## Speaker 7 : -**Mr. Ashok Singla (Financial Advisor)*
+He gave a very practical talk on **educational loans**, explaining the application process, necessary documents, interest rates, and govrnment schemes, helping students understand how to manage finances during studies.

 #### Guest of Honour Speeches

 We also had the honour of listening to:

 - **Er.
-Ravinder Garg** – Chief Engineer, Municipal Corporation, Ludhiana
+Ravinder Garg** – -**Chief Engineer, Municipal Corporation, Ludhiana*
+- He focused on the value of **hard work** and shared practical thoughts on how consistent efforts lead to great results.
+-
 - **Er.
-Rakesh Kumar** – Additional Deputy Commissioner, Ludhiana
+Rakesh Kumar** – **Additional Deputy Commissioner, Ludhiana & 1991 Batch Alumnus*
+- He shared his college memories, real-life challenges, and lessons.
+His speech was filled with pride and inspiration.
+His words encouraged us to stay focusedand make the most of this golden time.
+-

 They shared real-life experiences and motivated us to develop leadership skills, stay focused, and work with sincerity and purpose.

-#### Closing Remarks

-The day concluded with words from **Dr. K. S. Mann**, Head of the IT Department, who encouraged us to make the best use of our time at GNDEC and never miss any opportunity to grow.

 ---

 ### Lab Visits

 We visited the **Computer Science Department labs**, which were clean, well-equipped, and designed for modern technical learning.
 The visit gave us a clear picture of the practical exposure we’ll gain throughout the program.

 ---